jettro/semi-website/_news/meetups.html.md

 ---
 layout: layout-blog-article
 title: Knowledge Graph Meetups
-description: We organize meetups in Amsterdam, Berlin, New York and San Francisco.
+description: We organize meetups in Amsterdam, New York and the Bay Area.
 tags: ['Meetup', 'Technology', 'Summary', 'Blog']
 video-link:
 video-caption: